Current scope

 Validation workflow

-Every insight should be validated in linked articles and source pages before operational rollout.
+Every insight needs validation in linked articles and source pages before operational rollout.

 Review source articles behind this topic before choosing the next action.